JakeFerrero/social-network/README.md

 ```
 java socialNetwork/SocialNetwork <input>.txt
 ```
 Where <input>.txt contains names (seperated by newlines).
-Then a '$', then two names side-by-side, representing a relationship between two people.
-For example input files, see the tests directory and view the .txt files.
+Then a '$', then lines containing two names side-by-side (seperated by a space), representing a relationship between two people.
+For example input files, see the tests/files/ubertests directory and view the k5.txt, p5.txt files.
 The input file is needed in order to generate the actual "social network."

 Once the application is started, a '$' will be present, letting the user know the app is ready for input.
 The following are valid queries: